BenjaminWolfe/surprisinglytidy/README.md

 <!-- badges: end -->

-The goal of surprisinglytidy is to make `xaringan` presentations a little easier and more flexible, including extending the functionality of CSS with [Sass](https://sass-lang.com/).
+The goal of surprisinglytidy is to make `xaringan` presentations a little easier to tweak and more flexible, including extending the functionality of CSS with [Sass](https://sass-lang.com/).
 It's still very much in development.